siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011a Interaction as Phase Accumulation.md

 pattern changes with it.
 What disappears is coherent phase relation.

 This closes the loop left open in chapter 11.
-The potential term in Schrodinger's equation summarizes background interaction in the same wave-envelope dynamics.
+The potential term in Schrodinger's equation is the compact phase-writing of background interaction inside the same wave-envelope dynamics.